 Here are some other key points to remember:

-- When phrasing questions, try to focus the attention of the reviewer on the impact of the subject’s habits and skills, not on the person themselves.
+- Maintain focus.
+When phrasing questions, try to focus the attention of the reviewer on the impact of the subject’s habits and skills, not on the person themselves.

-- Be sure to ask open ended questions that ask your reviewers what the subject should stop doing, what they should start doing differently or should continue doing for each main area.
+- Choose the right questions.
+Be sure to ask open ended questions that ask your reviewers what the subject should stop doing, what they should start doing differently, or what they should continue doing for each main area.

 - Keep your survey short.
 It’s perfectly fine if you decide to only focus on a small selection of skills at a time.
 Just be consistent organizationally.

-- Keep a balance between scale questions and open ended questions
+- Balance is key.
+Keep a balance between scale questions and open ended questions

 - Use a single scale for all scale questions.
 A scale of 1 through 5 is common and easy for participants to understand.

-Once you’ve developed the objectives for your 360 and identified your subjects you are ready to initiate the 360 process itself.
+Once you’ve developed the objectives for your 360 review and identified your subjects, you are ready to initiate the 360 process itself.

 Here’s how it goes: